A Procedural World Generation Framework for Systematic Evaluation of Continual Learning: Deep Neural Network Training Hyper-parameters

 Following the original authors' suggestions we assume a 60-dimensional latent space for OCDVAE, use a unit Gaussian prior and consider sampled data points with an outlier likelihood of less than 5\% to be key representatives of the dataset.
-With respect to SI and LwF, we have observed the choice of $\lambda_{LwF}$ and $\lambda_{SI}$ to heavily influence the experimental outcome.
-In our main body's experiments we have used values of $\lambda_{SI} = 1$ and $\lambda_{LwF} = 0.5$.
-These parameters have been verified by a preliminary grid-search which revealed no fundamental deviations in performance for $\lambda$-values from $0.5$ to $10.0$.
+With respect to SI and LwF, we have observed the choice of $\lambda_{LwF}$ and $\lambda_{SI}$ to barely influence the experimental outcome.
+In our main body's experiments we have used values of $\lambda_{SI} = \lambda_{LwF} = 0.5$.
+These parameters have been verified by a preliminary grid-search which revealed no fundamental deviations in performance for $\lambda$-values of $0.1$, $0.5$, $1.0$, $10.0$, and $100.0$.
+Regarding the sizes for external memory of GEM and the Exemplar Replay approach, we allowed storing of $\epsilon = 200$ examples per task, which amounts to approximately $1\%$ to $4\%$ of the total dataset's size of the respective scenarios.